 Section 19.
-Notwithstanding Merit Rules 4.4.2 and 4.4.3, an agency that requests approval of a start ing rate higher than 85 percent of the midpoint, or that requests that incumbents be leveled up to a newly-hired employee, shall provide documentation showing that sufficient funds exist within the agency's base budget to fund such actions.
-An agency that requests approval of a starting rate higher than 85 percent of midpoint shall also indicate if the approval of such starting rate will result in a request to level up the salary of the existing emplo yees and shall indicate if sufficient funds exist within the agency's base budget to fund such a leveling-up action.
-Notwithstanding any provisions of this Act or the Delaware Code to the contrary, no provision of Chapter 4.0 of the Merit Rules shall be considered compensation for the purposes of collective bargaining, and leveling-up can of only occur with the concurrence of the Director of the Office of Management and Budget and the Controller Gener ral.
-The Director of the Office of Management and Budget and the Controller General, with the concurrence of the Co) - Chairs of the Joint Finance Committee, shall promulgate policies and procedures to implement this section.
+Notwithstanding Merit Rules 4.4.2 and 4.4.3, an agency that requests approval of a starting rate higher than 85 percent of the midpoint, or that requests that incumbents be leveled up to a newly-hired employee, shall provide documentation showing that sufficient funds exist within the agency's base budget to fund such actions.
+An agency that requests approval of a starting rate higher than 85 percent of midpoint shall also indicate if the approval of such starting rate will result in a request to level up the salary of the existing employees and shall indicate if sufficient funds exist within the agency's base budget to fund such a leveling-up action.
+Notwithstanding any provisions of this Act or the Delaware Code to the contrary, no provision of Chapter 4.0 of the Merit Rules shall be considered compensation for the purposes of collective bargaining, and leveling-up can only occur with the concurrence of the Director of the Office of Management and Budget and the Controller General.
+The Director of the Office of Management and Budget and the Controller General, with the concurrence of the Co- Chairs of the Joint Finance Committee, shall promulgate policies and procedures to implement this section.
 Section 20.
-In an effort to reduce the financial impact of workers' compensation and property losses s to the State, agencies and school districts shall work with the Insurance Coverage Office to implement safety and ret turn to work policies.
-Any employee who has been on workers' compensation shall be a preferential hire for any posi- ition for which the employee is qualified.
-In accordance with state law, the employee shall receive a salary supplementary to the employee shall receive a salary supplementary supplementary to the employee shall receive a salary supplementary supplement nent based on that employee's prior earnings in the event the new salary is less than their current salary.
+In an effort to reduce the financial impact of workers' compensation and property losses to the State, agencies and school districts shall work with the Insurance Coverage Office to implement safety and return to work policies.
+Any employee who has been on workers' compensation shall be a preferential hire for any position for which the employee is qualified.
+In accordance with state law, the employee shall receive a salary supplement based on that employee's prior earnings in the event the new salary is less than their current salary.
 Section 21.
 In accordance with the provisions of 29 Del.
-C. § 5106, effective for all fiscal years commencing after June 30, 2003, exceptions to the standard practice of paycheck deductions shall be made for r employees paying dues to the Delaware State Education Association (DSEA).
+C. § 5106, effective for all fiscal years commencing after June 30, 2003, exceptions to the standard practice of paycheck deductions shall be made for employees paying dues to the Delaware State Education Association (DSEA).
 All employees designating that DSEA membership dues be deducted from their bi-weekly paycheck shall have those dues deducted from the 22 pay periods occurring within the 10 month school year.
-This change will facilitate the maintenance of the state pay yroll system, as well as establish a consistent process for managing the collection of dues from members of DSEA.
+This change will facilitate the maintenance of the state payroll system, as well as establish a consistent process for managing the collection of dues from members of DSEA.
 Section 22.
-Notwithstanding Chapter 10.0 and Chapter 19.0 of the Merit Rules, upon approval by the ne Director of the Office of Management and Budget and the Controller General, temporary appointees may be project.
+Notwithstanding Chapter 10.0 and Chapter 19.0 of the Merit Rules, upon approval by the Director of the Office of Management and Budget and the Controller General, temporary appointees may be assigned to the same position as that already assigned to a permanent employee in order to complete a special project.

 Section 23.
-Employees of the State of Delaware who are enrolled in a health insurance benefit plan must re enroll in a plan of their choice during the open enrollment period as determined by the State Employee Benefits assigned to the same position as that already assigned to a permanent employee in order to complete a special
+Employees of the State of Delaware who are enrolled in a health insurance benefit plan must re-enroll in a plan of their choice during the open enrollment period as determined by the State Employee